mwallerb/fsource/doc/lexer.md

  3. The `FORMAT` statement is a bit of an oddball, as it allows tokens that are illegal everywhere else, e.g., `3I6` or `ES13.2`.
-The lexer works around this by returning the format line as single token of category `format`.
+The lexer works around this by returning a special `CAT_FORMAT` token for such specifiers, and the parser must ensure they appear in the format statement.